When you have inaccurate items on your credit report, it’s important to dispute them, especially if they’re negative items that lower your score.

-In an ideal world, credit bureaus would thoroughly investigate disputes, but in reality, they can’t be bothered and can’t easily be held accountable.
+In an ideal world, credit bureaus would thoroughly investigate credit report disputes, but in reality, they can’t be bothered and can’t easily be held accountable.

-Case by case, there’s no good way to confirm or deny what the credit reporting companies claim to be doing.
+Case by case, there’s no good way to confirm or deny what they claim to be doing.
 Unfortunately, if persistence doesn’t fix the problem, the only solution is often filing a lawsuit against them.

 If your disputes are not resolved, it can mean several things:

-- the original information providers who reported the item were able to prove its accuracy to the credit reporting companies
+- the original information providers who reported the item were able to prove its accuracy to the credit reporting agencies

 - the information that was investigated was incomplete

-- the credit reporting companies have deemed your dispute “frivolous” and won’t pursue it
+- the credit reporting agencies have deemed your dispute “frivolous” and won’t pursue it

 - or the CRCs are being lazy and refusing to look into the matter.
 There are a few things you can still do.